-Projected Program Evolution:
+Projected Program Evolution

-The NSRCs are transitioning to standard user operations within the new facilities and with their initial suite of specialized technical equipment.
-The completion of this process will bring major new resources on-line for users, including nanoprobe beamlines at synchrotron radiation sources, extensive cleanroom facilities, nanoscale electron beam writers, and extensive nanomaterials synthesis and assembly capabilities.
-User programs will expand and adapt to respond to the needs of the community.
+The NSRCs have completed the transition to standard user operations within the new facilities and with their initial suite of specialized technical equipment.
+This process brought major new resources on-line for users, including nanoprobe beamlines at synchrotron radiation sources, extensive cleanroom facilities, nanoscale electron beam writers, and extensive nanomaterials synthesis and assembly capabilities.
+User programs are adapting to respond to the needs of the community, with targeted acquisitions of new capital equipment and allocation of staff and accompanying resources to those areas that are most in demand.
+While a substantial user base is established already, the NSRCs are still being assimilated into the national scientific infrastructure; there will continue to be an increase in submitted proposals with a corresponding increase in users and/or corresponding decrease in the proposal approval rate, until a steady state is reached.
 The NSRCs are expected to perform as world-leading institutions, excelling both in scientific impact and productivity and in working with users.
+These are the fundamental criteria for evaluation of the NSRC facilities; each has undergone an initial (baseline) operations review and subsequent reviews will follow triennially.